USA Customs Clearance Logo White

 EPA Import Regulations

 Chlorine is covered under the Toxic Substances Control Act (TSCA) by the EPA.
 Section 13 of this act specifically covers items produced and then imported through customs.
-This part of the document requires chlorine to be in compliance with any statutes before you even begin the actual process of importation.
+This part of the document requires chlorine to be in compliance with all statutes before you even begin the actual process of importation.

 The EPA requires that either a negative or positive certification be provided for all toxic substances that are to be imported.
 In the case of chlorine, a positive certification is used because it is regulated by the TSCA.
 This certification can be submitted either electronically or in writing, stating the following: